ofmla/devito-wiki/FAQ.md

 The Devito compiler computes a topological ordering of the input equations based on data dependency analysis.
 Heuristically, some equations might be moved around to improve performance (e.g., data locality).
 Therefore, the order of the equations in the generated code might be different than that used as input to the Operator.

-## How can I see the compilation command with which Devito compiles the generated code ?
+## How can I see the compilation command with which Devito compiles the generated code?

 Set the environment variable `DEVITO_DEBUG_COMPILER=1`.
 When an Operator gets compiled, the used compilation command will be emitted to stdout.